brettt89/silverstripe-docker/README.md

 ### Default extensions

-The following extensions are installed by default ontop of the default PHP image.
+The following extensions are installed by default on top of the default PHP image.

 - `bcmath`
 - `mysqli`